Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: ESE Protocol

 where $\eta$ has the expression

-and $\Delta F=\frac{1}{2}\ln(k_f/k_i)$ is the free energy difference between the final and initial state and $\expval{W_{\text{irr}}}$ is the irreversible work.
-The average work can be interpreted as a function of $\epsilon$, and numerical methods can be used to find the value of $\epsilon$ that minimizes the average work.
-It is worth noting that the irreversible work $\expval{W_{\text{irr}}}$ exhibits an inverse relationship with the duration of the protocol, $t_f$.
-This inverse correlation is consistent with our expectation for a process aimed at accelerating equilibration.
-The external control exerted on the system necessitates additional work to achieve equilibrium within a shorter timeframe.
+$\Delta F=\frac{1}{2}\ln(k_f/k_i)$ is the free energy difference between the final and initial states, and $\expval{W_{\text{irr}}}$ is the irreversible work.
+The average work can be interpreted as a function of $\epsilon$ and numerical methods can be used to determine the value of $\epsilon$ that minimizes the average work.
+It is worth noting that the irreversible work $\expval{W_{\text{irr}}}$ exhibits an inverse relationship with the duration of the protocol $t_f$.
+This inverse relation is consistent with our expectation for a process aimed at accelerating equilibration.
+The external control exerted on the system requires additional work to achieve equilibrium within a shorter timeframe; however, this additional work should be optimized to achieve an efficient process.

-Since the choice for the functional form of $\chi_2$ is arbitrary, there exist an infinite number of solutions to the fast equilibration problem.
-For example, in \cite{trizac1}, a polynomial of degree 3 form was proposed for the inverse of $\chi_2(t)$, and the corresponding experimental realization using optical tweezers has been done.
-The experimental realization has proved that their protocol has shortened the relaxation time by two orders of magnitude.
-In order to make a comparison, we use the same values reported in \cite{trizac1}, which in adimensional units are $k_i=0.5$ and $t_f=1/30$, as shown in Figure \ref{fig:stif}.
-The average work for the protocol $k(t)$ defined in Eq.~(\ref{kt}), optimizing $\epsilon$ to minimize the average work, is $\expval{W}=6.52$, while the result published in \cite{trizac1} is $\expval{W}=6.71$.
-It is worth noting that the optimal work protocol can be obtained using Pontryagin's principle (see Eq.~(\ref{eq:optimal})), with a result of $\expval{W}_{\text{opt}}=5.49$ \cite{trizac1, trizac3, schmiedlEfficiencyMaximumPower2007, Pontryagin64, Bechhoefer_control21}.
+Since the choice of the functional form of $\chi_2$ is arbitrary, there exists an infinite number of solutions to the fast equilibration problem.
+Once we propose a form for $\chi_2(t)$, it is possible to find the corresponding protocol $k(t)$ using Eq.~(\ref{n2}).
+For example, in Ref.~\cite{trizac1}, a polynomial of degree 3 was proposed for the inverse of $\chi_2(t)$, and the corresponding experimental realization using optical tweezers was performed.
+The experimental results proved that their protocol shortened the relaxation time by two orders of magnitude.
+In order to make a comparison, we use the same values reported in Ref.~\cite{trizac1}, which in dedimensionalized units are $k_i=k_f/2=1/2$ and $t_f=1/30$, see Fig.~\ref{fig:stif}.
+The average work for protocol $k(t)$ defined in Eq.~(\ref{kt}), optimizing $\epsilon$ to minimize the average work yields $\expval{W}=6.52$, whereas the result published in Ref.~\cite{trizac1} yields $\expval{W}=6.71$.

-Once we have proposed a form for $\chi_2(t)$, it is possible to find the corresponding protocol $k(t)$ using Eq.~(\ref{n2}).
-It is clear that there are infinitely many protocols with different characteristics.
-For example, for a variance of the form